NimSed/stellar-karaoke/README.md

 The `karaoke.ipynb` notebook is the best place to start playing with the code.

 Please refer to the [main project page](https://www.rawdataspeaks.com/projects/stellar-karaoke), to access the sample outputs.

+This repository is being actively updated.
+Please do not hesitate to contact the authors (or file an issue) if you encounter an error or a missing component.